Martin Brundle: Benetton, Ligier, McLaren and Jordan (1992–1996)

 Seasoned observers noticed Brundle's drives into the points in the uncompetitive Brabham Yamaha in 1991, which was the last points finish for the Brabham team.
 This helped Brundle get a 1992 switch to Benetton, with whom he would finally claim a recognised podium finish and consistent points finishes with some gritty drives.

-In 1992 he had a productive season, with a strong finish to the year.
+In 1992, Brundle had a productive season, with a strong finish to the year.
 He came close to a win at Canada, where having overtaken Schumacher and closing on leader Gerhard Berger, the transmission failed.
 He never outqualified teammate Michael Schumacher, but made up places with excellent starts (sixth to third at Silverstone), outraced the German at Imola, Montreal, Magny-Cours and Silverstone, and scored a notable second place at Monza.
 At Spa, Brundle went by when Schumacher went off the track.
 Schumacher noticed blisters on his teammate's tyres on his return to the circuit and came in for slicks, a move that won him the race.
 Had Brundle not been distracted he would have pitted as planned at the end of that lap, with victory the most likely result.